junegunn/vim-easy-align/README.md

 Alignment options
 -----------------

-Options values can be 1) specified as global variables, 2) set on each alignment rule in `g:easy_align_delimiters`, 3) or given to every `:EasyAlign` command.
+Option values can be 1) specified as global variables, 2) set on each alignment rule in `g:easy_align_delimiters`, 3) or given to every `:EasyAlign` command.

 Command-line options have the highest precedence, and global variables have the